jaymanmt/PMT/README.md

 to-dos:
-deploy to heroku
-postgressql
-referral code setup

 enterprise use - 10-50%-off discount code
-email invoice in pdf both to enterprise and customer. about personal trainer page add referral code to admin page add 'adding and deleting shop item' feature to admin page
+email invoice in pdf both to enterprise and customer. about personal trainer page add referral code functionality to admin page add 'adding and deleting shop item' feature to admin page change debug to False!

+unable to upload images! possibly because of models error! (upload to?) - admin page edit shop item and adding new stock unable to change referral code active to non-active stock levels not updating after purchase invoice item not recording transaction items after purchase